denwii/RawStopAssist_OTD_Plugin/README.md

 ### Hold time

-How long the full lag is kept after the pen moves off, before the catch-up starts.
+How long the full delay is kept after the pen leaves the stop point, before the catch-up starts.

-- Counted from the moment the pen leaves the stop point, or from the re-acceleration in flow aim.
 - The catch-up never starts before the restart is **confirmed** (2 reports: ~2 ms at 1000 Hz, ~15 ms at 133 Hz).
 The effective hold is therefore the larger of *Hold time* and that confirmation time.